 Development, briefed BrigGen Gilbert, advising that character and honor program studies recommended dropping gender and race programs at USAFA because they were no longer needed.
-However, BrigGen Gilbert believed the needs might be cyclical and decided to retain the programs.123
+However, BrigGen Gilbert believed the needs might be cyclical and decided to retain the programs.
+123

-121 March 21, 2003, Gilbert Interview Transcript (Air Force Working Group), p.
+March 21, 2003, Gilbert Interview Transcript (Air Force Working Group), p.
 27

 March 18, 2004, Gilbert Interview Transcript, p.
 46; Interview Transcript (Air Force Working Group), p.
+28.

-28. stated, "did you hear about the honor climate assessment that General Carns and General Hosmer kind of put together?
+Stated, "did you hear about the honor climate assessment that General Carns and General Hosmer kind of put together?
 They rated [sic] a report, I got it right here.
 It talks about they make one of the recommendations is eliminating the Human Relations Division.
 And it says, 'We believe that this challenge is well behind the Academy,' meaning human relations, 'and no longer justifies its being assigned as a cadet wing function.'
 I was really upset that that was in that report, that General Carns who had General Hosmer on there and some others that they would -- they were aware of the same numbers that the Commandants and the Superintendents were aware of.
 And I know the Department of Defense, Air Force spends probably half a million dollars.
 SAIC got the contract to do this and for them to say something like that.
 So General Dallager and General Gilbert, they would look at this and they have got some of the smartest people in the land telling them that we believe this challenge of human relations is well behind the Academy and no longer justifies even being assigned as a Cadet Wing function.
 I mean, that's a problem, I think, but any way, that's a different issue."

-In spring 2002, BrigGen Gilbert shut-down the "Dodo"124 and blocked the "E-Dodo" at the computer system firewall.
-BrigGen Gilbert stated, ". . .
+In spring 2002, BrigGen Gilbert shut-down the "Dodo" and blocked the "E-Dodo" at the computer system firewall.
+BrigGen Gilbert stated, "...
 I found it had turned from cadet humor into a degrading, offensive, many times obscene publication that was exceptionally, heavily censored.
 There was a feeling because it was censored, that makes it okay to publish."
 BrigGen Gilbert explained:

 "...
 The climate that we have here that I think is so detrimental ...
 I don't think it's meant to be malicious ... but they don't understand the impact of some of the things they do.
 The off color joke that nobody corrects.
 The picture or notice or whatever that they put on the bulletin board that they don't realize may be potentially offensive to someone.
-I ran into this in the spring of 2002 with the publication of the 'Dodo."125 a copy of a letter was received at Air Force Headquarters from the attorney of by and who complained that the Academy had not handled the case well.
-This was the first indication Secretary Roche had of a significant issue regarding sexual assault at the Academy.
-The General Counsel conducted a review of the matter and as a result a number of corrective measures were initiated at the Academy and actions taken Air Force-wide to address concerns associated with the case.
-Also, in June of 2002, Secretary Roche learned of an Academy English Department dinner that had occurred in April of 2002 involving a skit containing wholly inappropriate sexual content.
-He was disturbed both by the incident itself, and the lack of an appropriate response by the leadership of that Department.
-General Jumper and Secretary Roche immediately became involved to correct the situation.127
+I ran into this in the spring of 2002 with the publication of the 'Dodo."
+125

-BrigGen Gilbert subsequently worked with the "Dodo" staff to try and develop an acceptable product.126
+BrigGen Gilbert subsequently worked with the "Dodo" staff to try and develop an acceptable product.
+126